-The notes are due to mature in December 2054 and are listed on the Vienna Stock Exchange.
+The notes are due to mature on 31 December 2062 and are listed on the Vienna Stock Exchange.
 The Originator as at 31 December 2019 owned 100% of the notes in issue and hence consolidates the results of the Company.